Lower bound of quantum uncertainty from extractable classical information: Definitions and Mathematical Preliminaries

-Considering the correlation of the observed system with another system called quantum memory, Berta et al. \cite{QMemory} modified the lower bound of entropic uncertainty given by inequality (\ref{EUR1}).
-Recently, Coles and Piani \cite{CP_2014} have made the bound tighter.
-Specifically, the sum of uncertainties of two measurement outcomes ($\mathcal{H}(R)+\mathcal{H}(S)$) for measurement of two observables $(R,S)$ on the quantum system (``A", possessed by Alice) can be reduced to $0$ (i.e., there is no uncertainty) if that system is maximally entangled with an another system, called quantum memory (``B", possessed by Bob).
-Here, Bob is able to reduce his uncertainty about Alice's measurement outcome with the help of communication from Alice regarding the choice of her measurement performed, but not its outcome.
+To discuss the EUR in the presence of quantum memory, one may consider the following game as discussed in the Ref.~\cite{QMemory}.
+Bob prepares two system $A$ and $B$ in a bipartite quantum state $\rho_{AB}$ and sends the system $A$ to Alice.
+Now, Alice is going to measure either observable $R$ or $S$ on her system $A$.
+From the knowledge of the system $B$, Bob's task is to miniize his uncertainty about Alice's measurement outcome.
+Bob is able to reduce his uncertainty about Alice's measurement outcome with the help of communication from Alice regarding the choice of her measurement performed, but not its outcome.
 The modified form of EUR in the presence of quantum memory is given by \cite{CP_2014}